hindahhmed/IntroToIM/Final Project.md

 #  Flashing Bugs!

-## Inspiration
+## Inspiration and Game Concept

 My partner Shamsa and I got inspired by a very addicting childhood game we both loved to play called "Hit the Beaver".
 In the game there were a bunch of beavers popping up in the screen where the player had to hit them to get a point.
 We thought that it would be really cool to try and re-create this but in real life format, which we got really excited about.
 We switched it up a bit by deciding to create insects using the LEDs instead of beavers and using force sensors to destroy these insects instead of hitting them, and of course getting a point when destroying the bugs/insects on time.

 ## How Arduino And P5 Are Connected